 Jason sums it up by saying ‘I don’t think men should be put off because a field is female dominated.
 Be who you want to be, and do what you want to do’.

-These recommendations were drafted in the hope of making body image a topic to be addressed more effectively for future generations, and to emphasise how it is an issue affecting young men just as much as it affects young women.
+These recommendations were drafted in the hope of making male body image a topic to be addressed more effectively for future generations, and to emphasise how it is an issue affecting young men just as much as it affects young women.

 For more information read Fixers latest report ‘Boys fixing body image issues’